chinzjay/Final_Project/README.md

 | Business  |    136    |    30    |
 | Personal  |     18    |   134    |

 To evaluate the model further, classification report was generated for the model to measure the quality of predictions.
-Fig1 depicts the classification report for the model.
+The classification report was visualized using heatmaps using Seaborn library and can be found [here](Resources/Images/logreg_conf_matrix.png).

 - **Precision** is the ability of a classifier not to label an instance positive that is actually negative.
 For each class it is defined as the ratio of true positives to the sum of true and false positives.
 Our model has a precision score of 0.88 for Business and 0.82 for Personal.
 - **Recall** is the ability of a classifier to find all positive instances.
 For each class it is defined as the ratio of true positives to the sum of true positives and false negatives.
 Our model has a precision score of 0.82 for Business and 0.88 for Personal.